 4.1.4 Employment uses have previously been defined as offices, light industrial, general industrial, storage and warehousing, often referred to as B class uses.
-Traditional industries will continue to be supported,- Hhowever there are a number of other sectors in the plan area other than these which are large employers and make a significant contribution to the economy, for example tourism in its many facets.
+Traditional industries will continue to be supported, however there are a number of other sectors in the plan area which are large employers and make a significant contribution to the economy, for example tourism in its many facets.
 A broader definition of employment has therefore been adopted in this local plan.